 Various other authors have tackled the task of showing how property rights can influence economic growth in different situations, but the majority have looked at it from a developmental standpoint over long-term periods rather than acute pressure on these.
 Notable among these papers are Acemoglu et al.’s seminal paper on disease environment’s interaction with secure property rights and how these then led to long-term economic development.
 This paper also showed how institutions that were more protective of property rights tended to foster long-term development (Acemoglu, Johnson, & Robinson, 2000).
 Our paper looks to branch off this root, as we explore property rights in a shorter period.
 Where this paper diverges from these is in a more prominent focus on one region as well as an acute focus on property rights in response to external threat, in this case the country being surrounded by Azerbaijan.
 Furthermore, it provides a possible case study for an acute shift in relative protections following the downfall of the Soviet state that previously provided these, though we lack some of the historical satellite data to fully explore this.
 This model could be duplicated in various other regions that undergo a significant shift in outside threat.
 Among possible interesting case studies and extensions to this paper, could be Eastern Ukraine, Palestine, or Northern Ireland.

 This paper also owes a debt to its precursors that focused on night light data as a proxy for economic activity.
-Chief on this list in the literature is the seminal paper by Elvidge that looks at the data and attempts to link it to population and energy consumption (Elvidge 1997).
+Chief on this list in the literature is the seminal paper by Elvidge that looks at the data and attempts to link it to population and energy consumption (Elvidge, 1997).
 Numerous other authors have taken up the banner of using this new data set in areas with little data or using it to subdivide regions into non-traditional boundaries, and this stems from a similar tree.
 Specifically in terms of GDP growth, this paper pulls much from Henderson, Storeygard and Weil’s paper that used nightlights to measure growth in Sub-Saharan Africa (Henderson, Storeygard, and Weil, 2012).
-That paper undertakes a similar method to ours, in measuring and outputting economic numbers for an area with poor statistical coverage but does not look to link it an explanation for the growth as this will do.
+That paper undertakes a similar method to ours, in measuring and outputting economic numbers for an area with poor statistical coverage, but does not look to link it an explanation for the growth as this will do.
 In addition, our paper does not focus specifically on translating nightlights to GDP, but rather the effect of the external threat.
 Rather, we prefer a measure that focuses on a growth in luminosity over the years, without extrapolating a direct effect on GDP.
 That said, their analysis of the data provides a strong foundation for an introduction into this realm of inquiry and is worthwhile reading for anyone new to the subject.

 Finally, this paper draws from a deep well of studies that have attempted to circumvent inability to measure GDP, whether for data inaccessibility reasons, or historical reasons.
 In using an alternative method to track economic growth, we follow in the footsteps of many authors.
 This paper was specifically influenced by anthropological measurements of heights as a proxy for growth in the Soviet Union (for example by Boris Mironov) as well as David Good’s estimation of output from factors such as mailed items, school enrollment and deposits in savings banks among others (Good 1994; Mironov 1999).
 Given the murky world in which we live, being able to operate without clean data is vital and this paper aims to further expand upon that and provide a possible framework for other similar areas.